Caroline Couper Stiles Lovell: Birmingham

 That first year in Birmingham, Tod Lowell focused on building a successful business while she studied at the Art Students League of New York.
-Lovell's goal was to become a portrait painter, and she perused miniature painting until eyestrain forced her to give in up in the early 1900s.
+Lovell's goal was to become a portrait painter, and she pursued miniature painting until eyestrain forced her to give in up in the early 1900s.
 Several of her miniatures are in the collection of the Birmingham Museum of Art.
 A series of full size paintings of young women by Lowell were published as a calendar by the Frederick Stokes Co. and used to illustrate the book Fair Women of Today by Samuel Minturn Peck.

 In 1889, Lowell wrote and produced an operetta at O'Brien's Opera House called Prince Charming's Fate with a cast of children.
 The play was later reproduced in St. Nicholas Magazine.
 As her eyesight faded, she shifted her interest from painting to the stage in the form of tableau vivants, including Great Religions of the World (1909).
 She wrote a number of works for the stage: an adaptation of Wuthering Heights (1914), Swayam-Vara (1916), a one act comedy, The Dust of Death (1929), and Mirage (1929).

 Lovell's civic activities included the Birmingham Art Club and the Birmingham Art League.
 She supported the art education of children and young artists, including forming two art schools: the Birmingham Art School and the Birmingham School of Art.
 She took 18 year old painter Lutie Sharpe to Paris for a year to study at the Académie Colarossi, and Lowell herself studied miniature painting there.

 Lovell's time at the center of Birmingham culture came to an abrupt end in 1923, when her husband's business went bankrupt and they were forced to move back to Malbone.
 They returned to Birmingham in 1925 after her husband secured a position as a court clerk.

 Lovell encouraged her uncle Charles Spalding Wylly to write his memoirs.
 After he died in 1923, Lovell edited them and included material from the letters and journals of other families, publishing the result as The Golden Isles of Georgia in 1932.
 It was acclaimed and won a prize from the Atlantic Monthly.
 She wrote her own memoirs, The Light of Other Days and The Bend of the River, but they remained unpublished until her brother's children published them as The Light of Other Days in 1995.